BrkRaw/brkraw/paper/paper.md

 [@Brett:2002; @Ferraris:2017; @Chavarrias:2017; @Rorden:2018] for improving efficiency for data processing.

-Although the converters significantly improve analysis workflow by direct converting into software friendly file format, the software introduced so far has not provided the convenience of using the data immediately without conversion.
+Although the converters significantly improve analysis workflow by direct converting into software friendly file format, the software introduced so far has not provided the feature to access the data immediately without conversion.
 Here we present the 'BrkRaw' python module, a more comprehensive preclinical tool for accessing and utilizing raw Bruker Biospin MRI data.
-The module has built up using robust low-level Python Application Programming Interface (API) allowing direct raw data access without conversion to provide the advanced and easy-to-use features for data analysis.
+The module has been built up upon robust low-level Python Application Programming Interface (API), allowing direct raw data access without conversion to provide the advanced and easy-to-use features for data analysis.

 The current version of BrkRaw is composed of four components, the low-level Python API, the high-level Python API,